How TV Affects Your Toddler or Preschooler’s Sleep

 You don’t have to do this, of course.
 But it may be easier to eliminate TV from your toddler’s or preschooler’s naptime and bedtime routines if the TV is out of sight altogether.
 If you do leave a TV in your little one’s room, set very firm boundaries about when it can be on, and when it needs to be off.
 Emphasize that the TV shouldn’t be on when it’s time to settle in and go to sleep.

 Many families use TV as a band-aid fix for their toddlers’ or preschooler’s deep-seated sleep problems.
-If your toddler refuses to nap or has a hard time sleeping through the night, avoid using TV as a solution (because it’s not — it only causes bigger problems.)
+If your toddler refuses to nap or has a hard time sleeping through the night, avoid using TV as a solution.
+(Because it’s not a solution.
+It only causes bigger problems.)
 Instead, work through your toddler’s sleep issues.
 Teach your little one positive, healthy sleeping habits.
 It may be challenging, but in the end, when you have a well-rested child, it’ll be worth it!